MRLinares/plotlyDeployment/README.md

 representing the following information:
 * The otu_ids as the x-axis values.
 * The sample_values as the y-axis values and marker size.
-* The otu_ids as the marker colors.
+* The otu_ids as the marker colors using the Viridis color gradient.
-* The otu_labels as the hover-text values.
+* The otu_labels as the hover-text values.\

+Finally, if the user gets lost viewing and interacting with the subject ids and bubble chart, a home button at the top left corner resets the page to its default settings at subject 940.

 The website can be viewed and navigated through Github Pages at this [link](https://mrlinares.github.io/plotlyDeployment/index.html).